-Underwater photography and videography takes advantage of some pretty specialized technology, technology you want to become intimately familiar with so that you can be totally comfortable snapping photos and quick videos of the worksite that you will be on.
+Underwater photography and videography take advantage of some pretty specialized technology, the technology you want to become intimately familiar with so that you can be totally comfortable snapping photos and quick videos of the worksite that you will be on.

 You don’t necessarily have to become a world-class artist when it comes to photography and videography, but you’ll definitely need to understand how to maximize lighting, how to hit the right angles, and how to physically manipulate and use the gear and the equipment designed to work underwater for sure.